Jallarhorn documentation

 First-run bootstrap

-The first user to register is automatically promoted to admin and the bootstrap completes.
 After that, registration is invite-only (JALLARHORN_INVITE_ONLY=true by default).
 Generate further invites from Settings → Users → Invite; tokens are single-use and expire in 7 days.
 Set JALLARHORN_INVITE_ONLY=false to disable the gate for open self-hosted installs.

 Environment variables